-- 5.5.1 All branches will have a financial policy that meets the Society Branch Financial Policy Guidelines and contain the following information: an emergency way to spend money, an Event Section (how event finances from budget to report will be handled) and a Refund policy. - 5.5.2 Branch policies should contain the following statement "This Policy is superceded in order by: Kingdom Exchequer Policy, Kingdom Financial Policy, Kingdom Law, Society Exchequer Policy, Society Branch Financial Policy, Corpora, State, and Federal Law"
+- 5.5.1 All groups will have a financial policy that meets the Society Branch Financial Policy Guidelines and contain the following information: an emergency way to spend money, an Event Section (how event finances from budget to report will be handled) and a Refund policy. - 5.5.2 Group policies should contain the following statement "This Policy is superseded in order by: Kingdom Exchequer Policy, Kingdom Financial Policy, Kingdom Law, Society Exchequer Policy, Society Branch Financial Policy, Corpora, State, and Federal Law"

-- 5.5.3 This policy shall be approved by the local branch and then the Kingdom Exchequer. - 5.5.4 Any changes to approved financial policies will be sent to the Kingdom Exchequer for approval
+- 5.5.3 This policy shall be approved by the local group and then the Kingdom Exchequer. - 5.5.4 Any changes to approved financial policies will be sent to the Kingdom Exchequer for approval. - 5.5.5 All financial policies will be reviewed at least annually.
+Even if no changes are made, they must again be approved by the local group and the Kingdom Exchequer.